alihaidersays/ai4robotics-2-assignment-2/README.md

 docker run -dit -v path/in_your/host/folder:path/in/docker_container/folder --name your_name hypothe/ai4ro2_2
 ```

-However the easiest way to run the project is to use this docker image which is developed by Marco Gabriele Fedozzi.
+However the easiest way to run the project is to use this docker image which is developed by our colleague, Marco Gabriele Fedozzi.
 ```
 https://hub.docker.com/r/hypothe/ai4ro2_2
 ```